 Our Verdict

-I took the Merrell Moab 3 Waterproof on the 12.6-mile Cracker Lake trail in the Glacier National Park and got back tired but blister-free.
+I wore the Merrell Moab 3 Waterproof boots for the 12.6-mile Cracker Lake hike in Glacier National Park.
+Returned exhausted but without any blisters!

 These shoes performed great when I hit wet areas and stayed comfortable up until the end, even when my feet started to get swollen from the effort.

-With that said, let’s dive a bit deeper into our Merrell Moab 3 Waterproof review and take a closer look at how this model held up during our tests.
+With that in mind, let’s dive a bit deeper into our Merrell Moab 3 Waterproof review and see how this model held up during our tests.

 This is the low-cut version.
 If you are looking for a mid-cut hiking boot, check Merrell Moab 3 Mid waterproof review.